 If you are married, chances are that you faced your spouse and promised to prioritize them.
 What has changed since that day?
 We greatly doubt that anything is entirely your fault or their fault.
 If you can see a way to fix things with your spouse, make that a priority.
 Marriages, relationships, and friendships should always be prioritized a game.
 Don’t let someone you love go due to pixels on a screen.

-What are They Doing While You Game?
+What Does Your Partner Do While You Game?

 Ask them what they are doing while you game.
 Are they doing extra work to make up for your gaming or are they relaxing in their own way?
 If they are relaxing, remind them that your game is a hobby.
 You game for entertainment purposes in the same way they watch their favorite television show.
 As long as you are fully engaged in helping around the house and interacting with your partner, there shouldn’t be any issues.